Rach-Gee/Hero-Attributes-and-Gif-generator/README.md

 WHEN I click on a hero in the search history
 THEN I am again presented with GIF and attributes
 WHEN I click delete history buttons
-THEN search histry buttons are cleared
+THEN search history buttons are cleared
 ```